Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 During our winter retreat,

-We had a very small incident that I found very interesting.
+A very small incident that I found very interesting.

-And looking through during the winter retreat.
+I was just looking through during the winter retreat,

-I'd come across a verse that would kind of arrest my attention,
+And every now and again I'd come across a verse that would kind of arrest my attention,

 And I would take a little time to ponder it.